-If you’re using unsweetened Greekyogurt like we did, drizzle a little agave syrup, maple syrup or honey over the top of your fruity masterpiece.
-Pre-Already sweetened yogurt won’t need the extra drizzle.
+If you’re using unsweetened Greek yogurt as we did, drizzle a little agave syrup, maple syrup or honey over the top of your fruity masterpiece.
+Already sweetened yogurt probably won’t need the extra drizzle.

 Spoon your 1 C. of mixed fruit over the yogurt and top with 1-2T of your favorite granola.

 As you can see it’s totally fine (and very pretty!) if your fruit and granola cascades outside of the cantaloupe bowl and onto your plate.
 Why not create a side dish of fruit salad with your main entrée? 😉